She was carried in a bird’s gizzard

 did not infuse to brimming.

-Her bones though, lay untouched,
+Her bones though lay untouched,

 clean and hard, asleep, spat out from the sky

-Oh, the moist womb, whetted her
+into the moist womb that whetted her

 soft and pliable.
 She parted her lips,

-danced fervid, sprouting up and up
+danced fervidly, sprouting up and up

 to the brilliant sky once again, her hair now

-streaked scarlet, watched a little bird on a strand
+streaked scarlet watched a little bird on a strand

-pluck up by it’s dainty beak, a ripe red cherry
+pluck up by its dainty beak, a ripe red cherry

 to be